Arrhenius Diffusion Coefficient Calculator

 Calculate solid-state diffusion coefficient using the Arrhenius equation.

-Enter pre-exponential factor, activation energy, and temperature to find D and diffusion distance.
+Enter pre-exponential factor, activation energy, and temperature to find D.

 Diffusion in solids follows an Arrhenius relationship: atoms need enough thermal energy to jump from one lattice site to another.
 Higher temperature means more jumps per second and faster diffusion.